Barberry (Fu Niu)

 Barberry is a wonderful herb that supports a healthy heart and can help cleanse your liver, gallbladder, and digestive system.
 Barberry contains the constituent berberine which is known to be a powerful anti-aging, antibacterial, cardiotonic, and antioxidant.
 The herb is also used to treat convulsions and epilepsy.

-Below is an overview of Barberry (Fu Niu), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Barberry (Fu Niu).
+Below is an overview of barberry, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of barberry.

 Also Known As: Mountain Grape, Pepperidge, Berberry, Common Grape, European Barberry, Common Barberry, Holy Thorn